 Home Chef’s customer service options include an informative FAQ section, an email address, and a phone number.
 Customer service can also be contacted via the Home Chef app and is available Monday through Friday from 9 a.m. to 6 p.m.
-CT and Saturday from 10 a.m. to 2 p.m.
+CT and Saturday and Sunday from 10 a.m. to 2 p.m.
 CT.
 Home Chef’s customer service was responsive but the agent could have been more knowledgeable and was unable to provide further information to us beyond what was already on the website.

 Green Chef has FAQs, a phone number, and a live person chat.
 The Green Chef app also has a user-friendly, problem-solving feature with prompted questions.
 Live customer service by phone is available Monday through Friday from 6 a.m. to 11 p.m.
 ET and weekends from 7 a.m. to 7 p.m.
 ET.
 Live agents by chat are available every day from 9 a.m. to 7 p.m.
 ET.
 Green Chef provided excellent customer service to us, offering a refund immediately for a couple of ingredients that had gone bad.

 Home Chef vs. Green Chef: Making Changes and Canceling

 Both Home Chef and Green Chef have user-friendly account management features for modifying, customizing, and canceling meal plans.
 Home Chef offers customization options per meal, whereas Green Chef allows customization by switching back and forth between different meal plans week to week and by selecting protein sources.
 Green Chef requires that any changes or modifications be made at least seven days in advance of the next delivery, but Home Chef’s cutoff is noon CT on the Friday prior to the delivery week.